 Mayo, who led all scorers with five goals and was dominant on the draw all day, said the emotion of the moment was indescribable.

 "I was the one holding the ball when the clock hit zero," she said.
-"Knowing that we had possession when it ended and we were up, it was the greatest feeling ever."

 She said the countless hours of practice paid off in a big way when the stakes were the highest.